whamcloud/Online-Help/docs/Getting_started_2_0.md

 - <a href="#2.1">Creating user accounts</a>
 - <a href="#2.2">Setting up email notifications of alerts</a>

 A high-availability Lustre file system managed by Manager for Lustre\* software requires that your entire storage system configuration and all  interfaces comply with a pre-defined configuration.
-For detailed information, see the section High Availability Configuration Specification in the *Manager for Lustre\* Software Installation Guide*.
-Also see the guide *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*.
+For detailed information, see the section, "High Availability Configuration Specification" in the *Manager for Lustre\* Software Installation Guide*.
+You may also want to read *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*.

 **Note:** All references herein to the "manager" refer to the Manager for Lustre\* software.
 The Manager for Lustre\* software can be used to:
-Create, monitor and manage high-availability Lustre* file systems, including systems running Open ZFS as the back-end.
+- Create, monitor and manage high-availability Lustre* file systems, including systems running Open ZFS as the back-end.
-Monitor existing Lustre* file systems that have not been configured from the manager GUI.
+- Monitor existing Lustre* file systems that have not been configured from the manager GUI.

 See the following information to get started:

-- For procedures for installing the Manager for Lustre* software, including Manager for Lustre\* software, and for completing initial configuration steps, see the documentation provided by your storage solution provider.
+- For procedures on installing the Manager for Lustre* software, including Manager for Lustre\* software, and for completing initial configuration steps, see the documentation provided by your storage solution provider.
 - To set up superuser and user accounts on Manager for Lustre\* software see: <a href="#2.1">Creating user accounts</a>.
 - Also see: <a href="#2.2">Setting up email notifications of alerts</a>.
 - To create a new Lustre file system using Manager for Lustre\* software, see: [Creating a new Lustre* file system](Creating_new_lustre_fs_3_0.md/#3.0).